warrior1724/strongbolt/README.md

 Strongbolt's capabilites have a boolean attribute, `require_tenant_access`, that specify whether the user can access all _tenanted models_ or only the ones that belong to the _Tenants_ he has access to.

 > Let's look back at the example.
-Each companies has several _projects_.
-The normal user, belonging to a company, would only have access to his company's projects.
-You would then define for normal user a capability *requiring tenant access*
+Each company has several _projects_.
+The normal user, belonging to a company, would only have access to his companies projects.
+You would then define a capability *requiring tenant access* for the normal user.

 > An admin user, on the other hand, like an engineer of the application, could have access to all the companies' projects.
 An engineer's projects' permissions would then *not require tenant access*